nicemanman/TicTacToe/README.md

 # TicTacToe Project

-This is the TicTacToe project, an implementation using ASP.NET Core for educational and development purposes.
+This is the TicTacToe project, a web implementation using ASP.NET Core for educational and development purposes.
 Follow the instructions below to set up the project in your development environment with or without Docker.

 ## Getting Started